 You should involve your employees, who often have the best understanding of the conditions that create hazards and insights into how to control them.
 Train in what constitutes a workplace hazard and determine the most practical and highest level of control you can use, referring to the hierarchy of controls.

 The Tap into Safety Platform offers interactive and engaging hazard perception training online and on smart devices.
 We focus on critical risk and the common workplace hazards that can lead to a fatality or serious injury within industry-specific scenarios.
-The Platform has over 30 out of the box training modules across a range of industry settings.
+The Platform has substantial out of the box training modules across a range of industry settings.
 If we don’t have what you need, we also build custom training content.
 If you’d like to know more, please contact us or click through to try a free online demo.

 See our article, Can Employees Recognise, Recall and Report Workplace Hazards?